An encounter-based approach to the escape problem: Introduction

-where $q = \kappa/D$ is proportional to the (constant) reactivity $\kappa$ of the target region $\pa_R$ (note that subscripts of $\pa_R$, $\pa_N$ and $\pa_D$ refer to the corresponding type of boundary condition).
+where $q = \kappa/D$ is proportional to the (constant) reactivity $\kappa$ of the target region $\pa_R$ (note that the subscript of $\pa_R$, $\pa_D$ and $\pa_N$ refers to the corresponding type of Robin, Dirichlet and Neumann boundary condition).
 Alternatively, these conditions can describe a two-target problem: a partially reactive target $\pa_R$ and a perfectly reactive target $\pa_D$ (``reaction'' on $\pa_D$ is interpreted here as the escape event).
 However, as we focus on reactions on the target region $\pa_R$, we keep speaking about a single-target problem in the presence of escape events.

 In order to solve this problem, one could still introduce the Laplacian eigenfunctions that satisfy the same mixed boundary conditions.
 Here we follow an alternative way and generalize the encounter-based approach that was developed in \cite{Grebenkov20} for the particular case of a constant reactivity on the whole boundary (when $\pa = \pa_R$ and $\pa_N = \pa_D = \emptyset$).
 This approach relies on the concept of the boundary local time $\ell_t$, which can represent a rescaled number of encounters between the diffusing particle and the boundary up to time $t$.
 In this way, one can first investigate the diffusive dynamics inside a confining domain with reflecting boundary and then implement surface reactions explicitly (see below).
-Moreover, one can go beyond the conventional Poissonian-type reactions described by the Robin boundary condition (\ref{eq:Gq_Robin}) and implement saturation or activation effects or, more generally, encounter-dependent reactivity \cite{Grebenkov20}.
+Moreover, one can go beyond the conventional Poissonian-type reactions described by Robin boundary condition (\ref{eq:Gq_R}) and implement saturation or activation effects or, more generally, encounter-dependent reactivity \cite{Grebenkov20}.
 Our generalization allows one to investigate the effects of the escape event onto such reactions.
 We also provide probabilistic interpretations of the probability flux density that were not discussed enough in earlier works.
 In particular, we obtain the joint probability density of the position, boundary local time and the escape time.

 The paper is organized as follows.
 In Sec. \ref{sec:main}, we present the main theoretical results.
 After introducing the necessary elements of the conventional and encounter-based approaches in Sec. \ref{sec:conventional} and Sec. \ref{sec:encounter}, we discuss the distribution of the boundary local time (Sec. \ref{sec:rho}) and restrictions of the probability flux density to $\pa_D$ and $\pa_R$ (Secs. \ref{sec:jD} and \ref{sec:jR}).
 In Sec. \ref{sec:sphere}, we illustrate the behavior of the derived quantities for a particle diffusing between two concentric spheres.
 In this case, all the ``ingredients'' of the encounter-based approach can be found explicitly.
 Section \ref{sec:discussion} presents further discussions, conclusions and perspectives.